dgovil/PySignal/README.md

 # PySignal

 A Qt style signal implementation that doesn't require QObjects.
-Unlike Qt, this must be instantiated as an instance variable and not as a class variable otherwise every instance will share one signal object

-This supports class methods, functions, lambdas and partials
+This supports class methods, functions, lambdas and partials.

+Signals can either be created on the instance or on the class, and can be handled either as objects or by string name.
+Unlike PyQt signals, PySignals do not enforce types by default as I believe this is more pythonic.

 ## Usage: